Marshall Islands says 'strongly committed' to Taiwan ties

 The United States has been particularly keen that Taiwan's Pacific friends do not switch their recognition to China, wary of its expanding its influence in what the United States has long considered its backyard.

-Speaking at a welcome ceremony with President Tsai Ing-wen outside her office in central Taipei, the president of the Marshall Islands, David Kabua, said he was full of confidence about their "unique alliance", and that it was important to stand firm and united as democracies.
+Speaking at a welcome ceremony with President Tsai Ing-wen outside her office in central Taipei, the president of the Marshall Islands, David Kabua, said he was confident about their "unique alliance".

 "Taiwan is a shining example of a vibrant and peaceful progressive nation.
 It is time for Taiwan to take its rightful place as an equal member of the family of nations," said Kabua.